-FACULTY: Mark Keala Kimura, Robert (Bob) Perkins (Director)
+FACULTY: Mark Keala Kimura, Robert (Bob) Perkins (Director) Program Status: There is currently no new intake for MARR.

-PROGRAM MISSION: The Small Vessel Fabrication & Repair program's mission is to serve the community as a learning-centered, open door program providing technical training to meet the demands of
+PROGRAM MISSION: The Small Vessel Fabrication & Repair program's mission is to serve the community as a learningcentered, open door program providing technical training to meet the demands of companies within the small vessel fabrication and repair industry as well as the needs of the individual.
+An open-exit option allows students to identify their career objectives and participate in program exploration.